freebasic/fbfrog/readme.txt

             -define __linux__
     $ ./fbfrog foo.h @options.txt

-    -version can be used to tell fbfrog about multiple versions of a binding. fbfrog will parse input files registered for each version, do preprocessing with the symbols registered for each version, and combine the resulting declarations into a single binding. fbfrog will try to combine declarations common to all versions, and put other declarations (that exist in some versions only, but not all) inside #if checks such as
+  -version can be used to tell fbfrog about multiple versions of a binding.
-    <#if __MYLIB_VERSION__ = 1>, which allows the binding's user to select the
+  -target is similar and causes fbfrog to parse multiple versions of the binding as they would be used when compiling for the respective systems.
-    API version by #defining __MYLIB_VERSION__ as wanted.
+  -targets can be nested in -versions. fbfrog will parse input files registered for each version/target, do preprocessing with the symbols registered for each version/target, and combine the resulting declarations into a single binding.

 To do:
 - Re-add "unknown construct -> TODO" handling
     + inline functions etc. are likely too hard to translate properly automatically
     + having 99% good result with some declarations commented out is a better user